JanetteCS/MECA-470-Project/README.md

 After verifying the API interface was working, the Coppelia model named, Cheetah_shaky_stabilized_rev_2.ttt was opened in Coppelia and a python file named Python_code.py stored insode the virtual encironment was opned through VS. The simulation was then started in Coppelia before running the python file in VS. The python file was able to control the Coppelia model of the cheetah as shown in the video file named, video_VS - ssh-to-VM-API-Coppelia.mp4

 Although the cheetah is being controlled as expected through VS, the model does not move as smoothly as expected.
-This is due to the model created in Solidworks and converted to URDF files.
+This is due to the model created in Solidworks and converted to URDF files. <br>

 ## 3.2 Python in ROS <br>